This post has been updated and was originally published in August 2020.

-Google has announced a new ranking factor slated for 2021: Core Web Vitals.
+Google’s new ranking factor, Core Web Vitals, has begun its rollout.
 Find out what it means, why you should pay attention, and how it can affect your search engine optimization (SEO).

 Here, you’ll find: